vrresto/il2ge/README.md

 - water is flat
 - no cloud shadows
 - no cirrus clouds
-- lighting/atmospheric effect is not applied to objects (planes/buildings/trees/roads/clouds/etc.)
+- lighting / atmospheric effect is not applied to objects (planes/buildings/trees/roads/clouds/etc.)